oven-sh/bun/docs/runtime/modules.md

 ## Path re-mapping

 In the spirit of treating TypeScript as a first-class citizen, the Bun runtime will re-map import paths according to the [`compilerOptions.paths`](https://www.typescriptlang.org/tsconfig#paths) field in `tsconfig.json`.
-This is a major divergence from Node.js, which doesn't support any form of import path re-mapping.
+This is a major divergence from Node.js, which supports import remapping through subpath imports / subpath patterns.

 ```jsonc#tsconfig.json
 {